amireza007/amireza007.github.io/_posts/2024-05-19-DSAGV-guide.md

 - It's interesting, When you run the installed app, the solutions are displayed.
 However, when you compile the version 10, no solutions are appeared!

 ## Update:
-I have switched to a very old commit of repo since `.dfm` files are binary and, hence, un-nameable!!
+I have switched to a very old commit of repo since `.dfm` files used in this *era* are binary (newer versions aren't!) and, hence, un-nameable!!
 Many names, (tables, lables, buttons, etc) are now deleted and should be found according to their context.